Starting contributing code to Weblate

 To display the logs:

-Running the script without args will recreate Docker container and restart it.
+Running the script without arguments will re-create the Docker container and restart it.

-This is not suitable setup for production, it includes several hacks which are insecure, but make development easier.
+This is not a suitable setup for production, as it includes several hacks which are insecure, but they make development easier.

-PyCharm is a known IDE for Python, here’s some guidelines to help you setup Weblate project in it.
+PyCharm is a known IDE for Python, here are some guidelines to help you set up your Weblate project in it.

-Considering you have just cloned the Github repository, just open the folder in which you cloned it in PyCharm.
-Once the IDE is open, the first step is to specify the interpreter you want:
+Considering you have just cloned the GitHub repository to a folder, just open it with PyCharm.
+Once the IDE is open, the first step is to specify the interpreter you want to use:

 You can either choose to let PyCharm create the virtualenv for you, or select an already existing one:

-Don’t forget to install the dependencies once the interpreter is set: you can do it, either through the console (the console from the IDE will directly use your virtualenv by default), or through the interface when you get a warning about missing dependencies.
+Don’t forget to install the dependencies once the interpreter is set: Either through the console (the console from the IDE will directly use your virtualenv by default), or through the interface when you get a warning about missing dependencies.

-The second step is to set the right information to use natively Django inside PyCharm: the idea is to be able to immediately trigger the unit tests in the IDE.
+The second step is to set the right info to use Django natively inside PyCharm: The idea is to be able to immediately trigger the unit tests in the IDE.
 For that you need to specify the root path of the Django project and the path to its settings:

-Last step is to be able to run the server and to put breakpoints on the code to be able to debug it.
+The last step is to run the server and to put breakpoints in the code to be able to debug it.
 This is done by creating a new Django Server configuration:

-Be careful with the property called No reload: if you check it, the server live reloads won’t happened when you modify files.
-This allows the existing debugger breakpoints to persist as these would be discarded on reload.
+Be careful with the property called No reload: It prevents the server from being reloaded live if you modify files.
+This allows the existing debugger breakpoints to persist, when they normally would be discarded upon reloading the server.